Last Updated on September 16, 2022 by Admin

-We have also explained the difference between an EPC and a Turnkey project.
+In this article, we have explained the difference between an EPC and a Turnkey project.
 What is EPC? and what are the Turnkey projects?
 Find here all you want to know about EPC and Turnkey Projects.

-An EPC is a construction project that is detailed out to the letter of the contract.
+An EPC is a construction project detailed according to the contract’s letter.
 The contractor (company) will provide all labor, materials, equipment, and other expenses for the project through one agreement in exchange for a fixed price.
-A turnkey project has a set scope of work including design services and team members that are agreed upon in advance with the customer.
+A turnkey project has a set scope of work, including design services and team members, that are agreed upon in advance with the customer.

 What is EPC?

 “Engineering, Procurement, and Construction” EPC is a particular form of contracting arrangement used in some industries where the EPC Contractor is made responsible for all the activities from design, procurement, and construction to commissioning and handover of the project to the End-User or Owner.

 The engineering and construction contractor will carry out the detailed engineering design of the project, procure all the equipment and materials necessary, and then construct to deliver a functioning facility or asset to their clients.
 Companies that offer EPC Projects are commonly referred to as EPC Contractors.

 EPC stands for Engineering, Procurement, and Construction.
 This is used in the construction industry to ensure a project is completed on time and within budget.

 It involves allocating resources wisely, coordinating efforts between different parts of the construction team, and maintaining communication between all stakeholders.

 EPC can help to improve the quality of a project as well as reduce costs.
 EPC mode in construction includes all the steps necessary to design, build, and maintain a project.